httpwg/http-extensions/draft-ietf-httpbis-cookie-same-site.md

     cookie-av      = expires-av / max-age-av / domain-av /
                      path-av / secure-av / httponly-av /
                      samesite-av / extension-av
-    samesite-av    = "SameSite" / "SameSite=" samesite-value
+    samesite-av    = "SameSite=" samesite-value
     samesite-value = "Strict" / "Lax"

 ## Semantics of the "SameSite" Attribute (Non-Normative)

-The "SameSite" attribute limits the scope of the cookie such that it will only be attached to requests if those requests are "same-site", as defined by the algorithm in {{same-site-requests}}.
+The "SameSite" attribute limits the scope of the cookie such that it will only be attached to requests if those requests are same-site, as defined by the algorithm in {{same-site-requests}}.
 For example, requests for `https://example.com/sekrit-image` will attach same-site cookies if and only if initiated from a context whose "site for cookies" is "example.com".

-If the "SameSite" attribute's value is "Strict", or if the value is invalid, the cookie will only be sent along with "same-site" requests.
-If the value is "Lax", the cookie will be sent with "same-site" requests, and with "cross-site" top-level navigations, as described in {{strict-lax}}.
+If the "SameSite" attribute's value is "Strict", the cookie will only be sent along with "same-site" requests.
+If the value is "Lax", the cookie will be sent with same-site requests, and with "cross-site" top-level navigations, as described in {{strict-lax}}.
+If the "SameSite" attribute's value is neither of these, the cookie will be ignored.

 The changes to the `Cookie` header field suggested in {{cookie-header}} provide additional detail.